How to set up Intel C-for-media development environment. GPGPU programming on Intel GEN graphics

 - Add some other useful flags:

-- Qxcm ( not necessary, it enabled by default as described by intel, but I recommend adding it)
+- Qxcm ( not necessary, it is enabled by default as described by intel, but I recommend adding it)

 - Qxcm_opt_report (errors reporting)